 Dh wants me to do a unit study on Columbus Day.
 I have a real problem with the unit studies I have found since they are all bubbly and happy and Columbus tames the savage country and all that cheezy stuff.
 I am looking for something that isn’t “Columbus: The first US terrorist,” but isn’t “… and we all lived happily ever after” either.
 Is there something that is somewhere in between that explains what really happened without traumatizing the kids?

-Our Yahoo Group has been trying to help Dotchi out, as many are interested in this subject, too.
+Our Yahoo Group (Now defunct) had been trying to help Dotchi out, as many are interested in this subject, too.
 How do we help our young children understand the impact of Columbus on America when it seems the materials out there are either bleak or too white washed for children about 7 – 11 years old?